Robust Large Margin Deep Neural Networks: Generalization error of a Deep Neural Network Classifier

-\item The bounds in \eqref{eq:GE_bound3} and \eqref{eq:GE_bound4} are based on the spectral norms and the Frobenious norms of the the weight matrices in $\sW$.
-Note that the weight decay, which aims at bounding the Frobenious norm of the weight matrices, leads to a small GE.
-However, the bound based on the Frobenious norms is loose.
+\item The constraints in \eqref{eq:cset3} and \eqref{eq:cset4} are of similar form, $\prod_{\bW_l \in \sW} \left \| \bW_l \right \|_2 < \gamma \cdot o(s_i)$ and $\prod_{\bW_l \in \sW} \left \| \bW_l \right \|_F < \gamma \cdot o(s_i)$, respectively.
+Note that the weight decay, which aims at bounding the Frobenious norms of the weight matrices might be used to satisfy the constrains in \eqref{eq:cset4}.
+However, note also that the bound based on the spectral norm in \eqref{eq:cset3} is tighter than one based on the Frobenious norm in \eqref{eq:cset4}.
 For example, take $\bW_l \in \sW$ to have orthonormal rows and be of dimension $M \times M$.
-Then the bound based on the spectral norm \eqref{eq:margin_bound_euc3} predicts $\gamma \geq 1$, but the bound based on the Frobenious norm \eqref{eq:margin_bound_euc4} predicts $\gamma \geq 1/M^{L/2}$, which approaches 0 exponentially with the number of layers $L$.
+Then the constraint in \eqref{eq:cset3}, which is based on the spectral norm, is of the form $1 < \gamma o(s_i)$ and the constraint in \eqref{eq:cset4}, which is based on the Frobenious norm, is $M^{L/2} < \gamma o(s_i)$.
+In the former case we have a constraint on the score, which is independent of the network width or depth.
+In the latter the constraint on the output score is exponential in network depth and polynomial in network width.
 The difference is that the Frobenious norm does not take into account the correlation (angles) between the rows of the weight matrix $\bW_l$, while the spectral norm does.
-Therefore, the bound based on the Frobenious norm is the worst case when all the rows of $\bW_l$ are aligned.
+Therefore, the bound based on the Frobenious norm corresponds to the worst case when all the rows of $\bW_l$ are aligned.
 In that case $\| \bW_l \|_F = \| \bW_l \|_2 = \sqrt{M}$.
 On the other hand, if the rows of $\bW_l$ are orthonormal $\| \bW_l \|_F = \sqrt{M}$, but $\| \bW_l \|_2 = 1$. \end{itemize}

+\begin{remark} To put results into perspective we compare our GE bounds to the GE bounds based on the Rademacher complexity in \cite{Neyshabur2015}, which hold for DNNs with ReLUs.
+The work in \cite{Neyshabur2015} shows that if